1997 US Open – Women's singles

 Martina Hingis defeated Venus Williams in the final, 6–0, 6–4 to win the women's singles tennis title at the 1997 US Open.
 It was her first US Open singles title and third major singles title overall.
 Hingis did not lose a set during the tournament.
 By reaching the final, she became the seventh woman (after Maureen Connolly, Margaret Court, Chris Evert, Martina Navratilova, Steffi Graf, and Monica Seles) to reach all four major singles finals in a calendar year.
-Hingis was the youngest woman to reach all four major finals, and the youngest to win three majors in a calendar year.
+Hingis was the youngest woman to reach all four major finals at old, and the youngest to win three majors in a calendar year at old.

 Williams was the first unseeded player in the Open Era to reach the final.
-She reach that stage after being two match points down in the third set of their semifinal clash with Irina Spîrlea.
+She reached that stage after being two match points down in the third set of her semifinal clash with Irina Spîrlea.

 Graf was the two-time reigning champion, but withdrew due to injury.